AlightMobile Thumbnail

 The importance of having constant communication across teams

-• Constant communication between AWLDS, PMs, Devs, and A11y nsured we stayed on track and avoided wasting time on misaligned work.
+• Constant communication between AWLDS, PMs, Devs, and A11y ensured we stayed on track and avoided wasting time on misaligned work.

 • Having well-defined foundations and references provided us with a clear direction, making it easier to align our work with the overall vision.